-If I were to tell you of an apocalypse proof asset that is 100% guaranteed to increase in value, both in the short (3yrs) and long term (300yrs), will contribute to your good health, provides aesthetic pleasure to your surroundings, has the potential to replicate itself exponentially and has parts that can be dipped into smooth melted dark chocolate, covered in cocoa powder and eaten, surely you'll be chuffed to learn that I'm referring to none other than Juglans regia - The Walnut tree.
+If I were to tell you of an apocalypse proof asset that is 100% guaranteed to increase in value, both in the short (3 years) and long term (300 years), will contribute to your good health, provides aesthetic pleasure to your surroundings, has the potential to replicate itself exponentially and has parts that can be dipped into smooth melted dark chocolate, covered in cocoa powder and eaten – surely you’ll be chuffed to learn that I’m referring to none other than Juglans regia – the walnut tree.

 Juglans regia is known by several common names including Persian walnut, common walnut, English walnut, Carpathian walnut and Madeira nut.
 The natural range of this plant is from the Carpathian mountains through the middle east and into the Himalayas.